Hulderstigen Hiking Trail

 - Duration: 1.5-2.5 hours

-After heavy periods of rain, you might need to take your boots off to cross the creaks, as the water overflows the footbridges.
+You’ll mostly walk along soft forest ground and wooden footbridges.
+After heavy periods of rain, water may overflow the bridges, so you might need to take off your boots to cross the creeks.

 Where to stay